 If you look at the Gayatri mantra: Om Bhur Bhuva Svah, Om precedes everything.
 But the syllable itself can stand alone.
 It’s been said that “Om” combined with the perishable body fuels the spark of the flame of knowledge in our divine nature, according to Shvetashvatara Upanishad (1.14-16).

 Similarly, Mundaka Upanishad compares the individual soul to an arrow, the target to an indestructible, Supreme Brahman, and “Om” as the bow that helps us to connect with the Divine (2.2.4).
-It’s also been said in Gita that anyone who utters monosyllabic “OM” with a mind affixed to achieve the Divine will attain the supreme goal (8.13).
+It’s also been said in Gita that anyone who utters the monosyllabic “OM” with a mind affixed to achieving the Divine will attain the supreme goal (8.13).

 If we divide “Om” phonetically, there are three divisions A-U-M, which represent different concepts in Hinduism – A is for the beginning of mouth, the beginning of the sound, and the manifestation of the material universe; U is for the narrowing of lips as tapas, the concentration of consciousness, guides the universe towards progress; M is for the closing of lips and the demise of Universe.
 This is in relation to the three Holy Trinity: Brahma, Vishnu, and Maheshwar.

-• Light and heat endowed body, through Vayu (air), Agni (fire), and Aditya (sun)
+- Light and heat-endowed body, through Vayu (air), Agni (fire), and Aditya (sun)

-• Knowledge endowed body, through Rig, Sama, and Yajur (the three main Vedas)
+- Knowledge-endowed body, through Rig, Sama, and Yajur (the three main Vedas)

-• Time endowed body, through the past, present, and the future
+- Time-endowed body, through the past, present, and the future

-• Growth endowed body, through water, food, and the moon
+- Growth-endowed body, through water, food, and the moon

-• Thought endowed body, through mana (mind), buddhi (intellect), and Chitta (storehouse of memories and impressions)
+- Thought-endowed body, through mana (mind), buddhi (intellect), and Chitta (storehouse of memories and impressions)

 So, AUM captures the human condition itself.
 Also, according to Mandukya Upanishad, A-U-M represents three realms of consciousness – waking, dreaming, and deep sleep.
-This is about three sub-lokas of mrityu loka, the realm of mortality – Bhu, Bhuvah, Svah – and with three principal states of the human mind – waking, non-REM (Rapid Eye Movement) sleep, and REM sleep.
+This is about three Sub-Lokas of Mrityu Loka, the realm of mortality – Bhu, Bhuvah, Svah – and with three principal states of the human mind – waking, non-REM (Rapid Eye Movement) sleep, and REM sleep.

 In conclusion, “Om” is divine and in parallel with the universe.
 Not just Hinduism, it holds greater recognition in Buddhism, Sikhism, and Jainism.
 So, let’s start embracing Om “ॐ” and drive through the divine world.